halaxa/json-machine/README.md

 }
 ```
 To iterate over all berries and citrus fruits, use the JSON pointers `["/berries", "/citrus"]`.
 The order of pointers
 does not matter.
-Items will be iterated in the order of appearance in the document.
+The items will be iterated in the order of appearance in the document.
 ```php
 <?php